michaelbradley91/QuantumSimulation/DeutschJozsaAlgorithm.md

 We could apply projection matrices<span style="color:blue"><sup>1</sup></span> to the equation from Step 3, but that would be needlessly complicated.
-We can rewrite the equation in a particularly useful form as follows:
+We can rewrite the equation in a particularly useful way as follows:

 ![Deutsch Jozse Basis Decomposition](LatexImages/DeutschJozseConvenientMeasurement.gif)